zwt233/zwt233.github.io/_pages/about.md

 News
 ------
-* May-17-2020, Our paper *Individual Fairness for Graph Neural Networks* has been accepted by SIGKDD 2021.
+* May-17-2020, Our paper *Individual Fairness for Graph Neural Networks: A Ranking based Approach* has been accepted by SIGKDD 2021.

 Awards
 ------